syncfusion-content/uwp-docs/uwp/HubTiles/SfMosaicTile.md

 ## Checking image existence

-Image urls can be checked for existence using CheckForExistence method before adding to avoid duplicate images.
-This method returns true if the url already exists otherwise false.
+Image URLs can be checked for existence using CheckForExistence method before adding to avoid duplicate images.
+This method returns true if the URL already exists otherwise false.

 {% tabs %}